Launch Your Storefront

 Verify that the new settings are in effect using a cURL command that makes a request with DNS spoofing:

-The cutover process is different when using a third-party CDN and the Managed Runtime CDN.
+The cutover process is different depending on whether you use a third-party CDN, eCDN, or the Managed Runtime CDN.

-For this option, you must configure your Managed Runtime environment as an origin in your CDN.
-Make sure your CDN is configured to:
+Configure your Managed Runtime environment as an origin in your CDN:

 • set the Host header to match your environment {{project}}-{{environment}}.mobify-storefront.com